Spina Bifida Program

 - Physical, occupational and rehabilitation therapists

-- Specialists in urology, neurology, neurosurgery, orthopedics, nephrology, genetics, orthotics and others as needed
+- Specialists in neurology, pulmonology, nephrology, gastroenterology, genetics, orthotics and others as needed

 Your child's appointment with the Spina Bifida Program

-The Spina Bifida Program Clinic is conducted on Wednesdays in the Musculoskeletal Center on the second floor of Seashore House, part of CHOP's Main Campus.
+The Spina Bifida Program clinic is conducted on Wednesdays in the Musculoskeletal Center on the fourth floor of the Buerger Center.

-The clinical team also suggests additional services or equipment that would be helpful in your child’s care and development.
-Your child's care team makes recommendations to schools, community service groups and equipment providers as needed.
+At the end of each visit, patients are provided with a care plan and a complete report is sent to your child’s primary care physician.
+The care team makes recommendations to schools, community service groups, and equipment providers as needed.
 Additional referrals to subspecialists are also arranged when indicated.